-Comparison between voltage source inverter and current source inverters are as follows
+Comparisons between voltage source inverters and current source inverters are as follows.

-3. Power semiconductor devices such as GTOS, power transistor, power MOSFETs cannot be used in a CSI, but in VSI these devices can be used.
+- Power semiconductor devices such as GTOS, power transistors, and power MOSFETs cannot be used in a CSI, but in VSI these devices can be used.

-5. CSI is wave suitable for low leakage impedance, a high leakage impedance produce voltage spikes which can dangerous for the device.
+- CSI is a wave suitable for low leakage impedance, a high leakage impedance produces voltage spikes which can dangerous for the device.